How do we apply for a grant?

 My organization is a current grantee.
 When may I re-apply for another grant?
 What do I need to do?

-Generally, an organization is eligible to re-apply once their current grant is officially closed.
+Generally, an organization is eligible to re-apply for a Small grant once their current grant is officially closed.
 This means that 1) the grant period has ended, 2) all Foundation funds have been spent, 3) all grant goals have been met, and 4) the organization has submitted a final report and the report has been reviewed and approved by Foundation staff.
 Organizations will be notified by email once their grant is closed.
 However, an organization that has received two consecutive small grants must wait 12 months before re-applying.
 “Consecutive” is defined as when the organization re-applied within 12 months of the close of their previous grant.
 General operating support grantees are eligible to apply for a renewal GOS grant for a second consecutive year of funding.
 For more information see below.

 General operating support renewal grants